kgateway-dev/kgateway/docs/operator_guide/understanding_gloo_configuration.md

 kubectl apply -f ~/my-virtual-service.yaml
 ```

-she will be presented with an error message:
+he will be presented with an error message:

 ```
 Error from server (Forbidden): virtualservices is forbidden: User "Bob" cannot create virtualservices in the namespace "gloo-system"